erikbrinkman/d3-dag/README.md

 Information for major changes between releases

+### Updating from 0.4 to 0.5

+The way Sugiyama layout works was entirely rewritten.
+Instead of defaulting to fitting nodes into [0, 1] in x and y, it now features a `nodeSize` accessor.
+Nodes are spaced out to respect their nodeSizes, along x coordinates this is exact, the y coordinates will respect the max height in each layer.
+As a result of the this change, there is no longer a separation accessor, as the role of that was replaced by specifying node sizes.
+Also, instead of sugiyama layout just returning the laidout dag (nice for type script), it now return an object with the dag, as well as the width and height of the final dag, including "padding" for node sizes.
+The default size of dummy nodes is [0, 0].
+To get back to almost the old behavior, you can still specify a `size`.
+This will rescale everything, but still keep the outside padding.

 ### Updating from 0.3 to 0.4

 The update from 0.3 to 0.4 adds support for typescript, and makes a number of